Cybersecurity Jobs in Government: 8 Roles to Consider

 6. Systems developer

 A systems developer works to create efficient systems.
 You’ll design, develop, test, and evaluate hardware and systems that meet users’ needs.
-Part of your job will consider authentication, access control, and other security procedures.
-Most of your tasks will be performed in the backend and system coding.
+Part of your job will involve authentication, access control, and other security procedures.
+Most of your tasks will be performed in the backend and involve system coding.

 7. Data analyst